 Process:

-• Optional: turn one feeling into a lyric of a song (or an entire song!), sketch it, and share with others.
+Optional: turn one feeling into the lyric of a song (or an entire song!), sketch it, and share with others.

 Write down, record or draw your reflections.